 This ICSTI event will comprise three parts : the General Assembly, the ITOC Workshop, and the TACC Workshop.
 The General Assembly is a meeting reserved for ICSTI Members but both workshops will be open to ICSTI and non-ICSTI delegates.

-The programs for the ITOC and TACC workshops are developed by the Information Trends and Opportunities Committee and the Technical Activities Coordinating Committee of ICSTI.
-The respective committees are currently putting together the workshop sessions and further information will be added regularly as speaker details and presentation papers are confirmed.
+The programs of the ITOC and TACC workshops are developed by the Information Trends and Opportunities Committee and the Technical Activities Coordinating Committee of ICSTI.

 ’Enabling Innovations for Researcher Workflows and Scholarly Communication’